SovereignCloudStack/standards/Standards/scs-0219-v1-kaas-networking.md

 CSPs SHOULD offer the option for a managed, `networking.k8s.io/v1`-compliant Ingress controller and a default `IngressClass` resource for this controller.

 CSPs MAY add default networking restrictions, using either `networking.k8s.io/v1`-compliant `NetworkPolicy` resources with a policy operator, or alternatively any cluster-wide network policy extensions provided by the CNI plugin.

-## Conformance Tests

-Required support for network policies will be tested using the upstream e2e tests via Sonobuoy.